 NOTE: Most of the High Level Science Products are unavailable while unscheduled maintenance is being performed.
 They will be incrementally restored over the course of this week.
 We apologize for any inconvenience.

 Introduction: MAST provides the interface to the archival data for the Kepler mission.
 The Kepler data are comprised primarily of short (1 minute) and and long (30 minute) cadence light curves and tables known as target pixel files.
 These tables list the values for the pixels covering the target image.
 Ancillary products pertaining to the detector focal plane characterization will also be included.
 Several details of the Kepler mission make it unique from other MAST-archived missions.
 These include that the data are time sequences, the satellite field of view is fixed on the sky, the satellite is in an Earth-trailing orbit, the mission's core objective has been defined by the Principal Investigator and his Science Team, and the data are processed serially in three locations.
-These circumstances together determine which, when, and how data can be released to the public and Guest Observers (GOs) of the program.
+These circumstances together determine which, when, and how data can become available.

 register in the STScI archive

 system.
 Starting in April 2015, STScI switched to a

 Single Sign On (SSO) system where one set of credentials is

 used for access to various systems, including the archive.

 Since all Kepler data is now public though,

 it is no longer necessary to have an account.
 To browse and/or